vokimon/pdf-form-burner/README.md

 A tool to extract and fill PDF forms by means of YAML data.

+This command line tool can be used two fold: to extract form data in a PDF as a YAML file and to fill a PDF form with data in a YAML file.

+YAML format is more convenient than other formats such task, such as FDF and XML, as they can be easily understood and edited by humans and still, they are machine readable.

 ## Usage examples

 Dumping the form data contained in a PDF into a YAML file: